npa02012/blog_posts/k8s_aws_setup/README.md

 [This article](https://brunocalza.me/2017/03/14/getting-started-with-kubernetes-on-aws/) provides some interesting insight into what kOps is doing behind the scenes, see the **Creating a cluster** section.

+#### Delete the Cluster

 Finally we can delete the cluster by running the following:

 ```shell
 kops delete cluster --name ${CLUSTER_NAME} --yes
 ```

 Note: This will delete the cluster configuration files in the S3 bucket.
-We will have to recreate the cluster configuration to build the cluster again (I'm sure there are flags to add to **kops delete** to prevent this).